Email privacy: Email from home/personal accounts

 Unlike work emails, personal email from one's personal email account and computer is more likely to be protected as there is a much more reasonable expectation of privacy, but even personal emails may not be fully protected.
-Because emails are stored locally, at the ISP, and on the receiving end, there are multiple points at which security breakers or law enforcement can gain access to them.
+Because emails are stored locally, at the Internet service provider (ISP), and on the receiving end, there are multiple points at which security breakers or law enforcement can gain access to them.
 While it may be difficult for law enforcement to legally gain access to an individual's personal computer, they may be able to gain access to the person's emails easily from the ISP.

 ISPs are also increasingly creating End User Service Agreements that users must agree to abide by.
 These agreements reduce any expectation of privacy, and often include terms that grant the ISP the right to monitor the network traffic or turn over records at the request of a government agency.